 I’m surprised by this because it’s easily the most popular Stars record.

 Yes.
 This is a really controversial one!
 For sure, it’s the most popular record of ours.
 Absolutely.
 But I think it’s overrated.
 Having said that though, I think all of our records are great.
 I love our records!
 [Laughs] None of them are bad records.
 Set Yourself On Fire has some really cool songs on it, but I think the reason why it was our most successful record had more to do with timing than it did the quality of it.
 I feel that the record that came before it, Heart, is the most beautiful record we’ve ever made, as well as the most thematically and structurally perfect record we’ve ever made.
 But it wasn’t quite time yet.
 Broken Social Scene, Metric, and Arcade Fire each hadn’t put out their records yet.
 I remember sitting in a van with [Arts & Crafts co-founder] Jeffrey Remedios and playing Set Yourself for him before a gig, and he said to me, “This is a really special record.
 This is gonna be big.”
-But I always felt it was a bit small-sounding, like we didn’t really fulfil the dynamic potential.
+But I always felt it was a bit small-sounding, like we didn’t really fulfill the dynamic potential.
 I think that Stars have always struggled to be as good on record as we are live.
 And to be as muscular as we are live.
 Like, we’re a rock band, fundamentally, and I don’t think Set Yourself On Fire quite conveyed that enough for my taste.
 And if I’m being honest with you I resent it a little bit.
 I resent that record because it’s the benchmark.
 After that, everyone would say to us, “When are you gonna make another Set Yourself On Fire?”
 Everything we’ve ever done since has been compared to it.
 It’s that child in the family who does everything right and everyone says to the others, “Why aren’t you as good as him?”
 I guess I feel defensive of the other records, in light of how much people praise Set Yourself On Fire.
 For me, everybody else loves it so much so I don’t have to.

 The two albums before this were quite intimate, and I feel like this is the one where you broke out of that zone.